PRCS-12: Moorpark City Library Collection Development Policy

 • The physical makeup of the material

-• Local interest or demand
+• Local interest or demand in, or relevance of the material

 4. Responsibility for Selection

-C. The Moorpark Library City Representative shall be the City Manager or City Manager designee (City Representative), who shall be responsible for overseeing the development of the Library collection by the City Librarian according to the principles set forth in this policy.
+3. The Moorpark Library City Representative shall be the City Manager or City Manager designee (“City Representative”), who shall oversee the development of the Library collection by the City Librarian according to the principles set forth in this Policy.
 The City Librarian shall execute best practices in librarianship when developing the Library collection and shall be responsible for collection development.

-5. Placement of Materials in the Library
+5. Public Access to Materials in the Library

 • Assigned Classification